Albanian Canadians: History

-At the beginning of the 21st century, a new war prompted a second wave of immigration of Albanians in Canada.
+Between 1998 and 1999, a new war prompted a second wave of immigration of Albanians in Canada.
 This armed conflict was a clash between Albanian and Serb authorities, both military and police, which caused many Albanians to feel compelled to leave Kosovo as refugees, many of them emigrating to Canada.
 Thus, in 1999, the Government of Canada established a residency program to allow the settlement of 7,000 refugees of Kosovar Albanian origin.

 As with professionals from other countries, there has been a large influx of young Albanian professionals who immigrate to Canada for a better life.

 According to the 2006 census, there were 22,395 people of ethnic Albanian descent living in Canada, most of whom 11,385 (51%) lived in Toronto.
 Hamilton, Kitchener, London, Ottawa and Peterborough are areas elsewhere in Ontario which also have Albanian communities.

 Demographics

 As of the 2016 census, 36,185 Canadian residents, or roughly 0.11% of the population of Canada, stated they had Albanian ancestry.
 Approximately 72% of the Albanian population reside in the province of Ontario followed by Quebec and Alberta.
 The majority of the Albanian population were predominantly concentrated in the metropolitan areas and agglomerations of Toronto and Montréal.

 There are also 2,870 Canadian residents, or roughly 0.01% of the population of Canada, who stated that they had Kosovar ancestry.
 They are geographically distributed as well as in the particular regions with Albanian populations such as in Ontario, Quebec and Alberta.

+Windsor, Ontario is 0.6% Albanian, much higher than the Canadian national rate of 0.1%.
+The city is south of Detroit, a U.S. city with another large Albanian community within its metro area.